 | Emergency Dental Surgery | $1,000 - $2,500+ |

-The Reality: Checking your cat's mouth weekly and brushing regularly isn't just about hygiene -- it's about adding years to their life.
+The Reality: These figures are general U.S. ranges that shift by region, clinic, and how far the disease has progressed; the emergency-surgery number assumes multiple extractions plus a pre-anesthetic workup.
+Checking your cat's mouth weekly and brushing regularly isn't just about hygiene -- it's about adding years to their life.

 Special Note for Seniors

 Older cats need a gentle touch.
 Always insist on bloodwork before any anesthesia to make sure their kidneys can handle it.
+I treat a baseline pre-anesthetic panel as non-negotiable in every senior patient, not a courtesy -- the cat that "looks fine at home" is the one I most want a baseline number on before any anesthesia, because we don't always get a second chance to catch a quiet kidney trend.
 Our goal for seniors is simple: keep them eating comfortably and pain-free every single day.

 Don't feel guilty if you haven't been brushing; today is a perfect day to start.
 Grab some poultry-flavored paste, start slow, and work with your vet to create a plan that fits your cat's personality.
 A little effort now prevents a lot of silent suffering later.
 Keep that feline smile bright—your cat will thank you with plenty of head bumps and comfortable purrs.